Optimal Smart Card Reader Setup

 Protecting Communication Channels

-• Encrypt communication between smart card readers and host systems.
+- Encrypt all communication between readers and host systems.

-• Ensure secure PIN entry to prevent shoulder surfing attacks.
+- Use secure PIN entry features to prevent shoulder surfing attacks.

 Access Controls and Physical Security

-• Monitor and log reader usage for anomalies.
+- Monitor and log all reader usage to detect abnormal patterns.

 Troubleshooting and Maintenance